Journal Selection for MEDLINE® Indexing at NLM

-Rating scores range from 0 to 5.
-Currently, a journal must receive a score of 3.75 or greater to be recommended for indexing.
 After the first review, journals are eligible for re-review after a minimum of two years following the first review date.
 After the second and subsequent reviews, journals are eligible for re-review after a minimum of three years following the prior review date.
 These intervals allow editors and publishers time to implement improvements to their journal and guarantee that the majority of the LSTRC membership will have changed by the time of the next review, thus ensuring a fresh examination.
 A new MEDLINE application must be submitted for a re-review.

 Before MEDLINE indexing begins, NLM must have a mechanism for creating the journal's citations and must have access to the journal's articles.

 It is required that a journal will provide its citation and abstract data as XML-tagged data to NLM; this rapidly increases the public availability of citations and abstracts in PubMed.